isiahArrufat/Safe-space_backend/readme.md

 A compact, URL-safe means of representing claims to be transferred between two parties.
 It is often used for storing user session information in a secure way, and it can be signed to ensure the integrity and authenticity of the data it contains.

 [JWT - JSON Web Token Video](https://www.youtube.com/watch?v=P2CPd9ynFLg)

+Also consult [Auth-Express-Frontend Readme](https://github.com/10-3-pursuit/auth-react-login) to see what security precautions have been put into place as well as auth routes for the login and register.